breuleux/ug/README.md

 <filename>`.
 You can also execute bits of code with `ug eval -s
 <code>`.

-Here's what a recursive implementation of `fib` in UG looks like:
+Here's what a recursive implementation of fibonacci looks like in UG:

     fib =
         [0] -> 0